aws-samples/data-perimeter-policy-examples/service_specific_guidance/README.md

 ## Description

 This folder contains service-specific documents with additional considerations that you might want to review and consider when implementing a data perimeter for a service.

+The service-specific documents are organized by [botocore](https://github.com/boto/botocore) service name.
+A single botocore service can map to multiple services in the [Service Authorization Reference](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html), each with its own set of IAM actions, resource types, and condition keys.
+For example, [rds-specific-guidance.md](rds-specific-guidance.md) covers IAM actions for both `rds` and `rds-db`.
+Conversely, a single Service Authorization Reference entry can span multiple botocore services.
+For example, to review coverage for `bedrock-agentcore` IAM actions, consult both [bedrock-agentcore-specific-guidance.md](bedrock-agentcore-specific-guidance.md) (data-plane operations) and [bedrock-agentcore-control-specific-guidance.md](bedrock-agentcore-control-specific-guidance.md) (control-plane operations).

 Each service-specific document contains a list of service APIs reviewed against data perimeter control objectives to assess whether additional considerations apply to a service within the scope of current analysis.
+The reviewed operations are based on botocore version **1.40.61**.
+When botocore is updated, deprecated operations are removed from the client and will no longer appear in these lists, while newly introduced operations may be added.
+Additional considerations and controls may also cover permission-only actions — IAM actions that do not directly correspond to an API operation.

 For each consideration, we provide prescriptive guidance about controls you might want to implement in addition to the [general data perimeter guidance and default policies](../#General-data-perimeter-guidance).